andrewdavidmackenzie/flow/lib/Next.md

 ================
 Look at methods in flow and loader and see how many of the ones that look for io etc could be returnng references and not creating new strings with format!

+Look to see how connection table sin compile could be done with just references and not creating all those new strings and new vectors.